 See below for some fun ideas of how you, along with your friends and family, can participate in the 2.6 Challenge and raise money for Listening Ear.

 Make Your Donation Here

-Victoria Cawley plans to paint or draw 26 pieces of art in 2.6 days.
+Victoria Cawley painted or drew 26 pieces of art in 2.6 days.

 Paul Etherington baked 26 loaves of bread in one day on Saturday 16 May 2020.

 He spent two weeks assembling enough flour and yeast for the mega baking session and it took from 9.30am until 4pm to complete the task – “about as long as it would take me to run 26 km!” he said.

 Megan Brady walked 2.6 miles from her home to Green Lane and back, starting at 8.26pm on 26 May 2020.